-Project Management
+Project management

-When addressing the criterion a strong response will provide details of how the project is be to managed:
+When addressing the criterion a strong response will provide details of how the project is to be managed:

-- Describe how the project will deliver 'value for money', e.g. why is the project worth investing in?
+- Describe how the project will deliver 'value for money', for example, why is the project worth investing in?
 An example could be how it will utilise existing systems or technology already in use and how the project could be applied more broadly. - Provide detail on your capability to deliver the project and, where applicable provide detail on previous experience in delivering similar projects. - Describe the risks to the project and how they will be managed.